Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Classification with Side Information

 For a multiple class problem, via the Bhattacharyya bound in conjunction with the union bound, the misclassification probability can be upper bounded as follows:

-The asymptotic characterization that we discuss below -- akin to that in \cite{Reboredo14} -- is based on two key metrics.
-The first one identifies the presence or absence of an error floor in the upper bound to the misclassification probability as $\sigma^2 \to 0$, leading to conditions on the number of features that guarantee perfect classification in the low-noise regime, i.e.,
+{We assume $\sigma_1^2=\sigma_2^2 = \sigma^2$ and we provide an} asymptotic characterization -- akin to that in \cite{Reboredo14} -- that is based on two key metrics.
+The first one identifies the presence or absence of an error floor in the upper bound to the misclassification probability as $\sigma^2 \to 0$, leading to conditions on the number of features that guarantee perfect classification in the low-rank regime, i.e.,

-Note that the characterization of the presence or absence of an error floor in the upper bound of the misclassification probability also leads to the characterization of a phase transition region in terms of $m_1$ and $m_2$, where within this region $\lim_{\sigma_2 \to 0} \bar{P}\sub{err}(\sigma^2) = 0$ and outside the region $\lim_{\sigma_2 \to 0} \bar{P}\sub{err}(\sigma^2) >0$.
-Note also that the boundaries of the region associated to the upper bound of the misclassification probability represent also lower bounds of the boundaries of the corresponding region associated with the true error probability.